Taj Mahal – a day Tour to Agra, India

 Mumtaj Mahal died in 1631 while giving birth to their 14th child.
 In the memory of his beloved wife, Shah Jahan built a magnificent monument – a tribute to her, which we know as Taj Mahal today and is one of the seven wonders of the world.

 In 1631, construction of Taj Mahal was started.
 Many Artisans including Masons, Stonecutters, inlayers, carvers, painters, Caligraphers, domebuilders from Central Asia and Iran were requisitioned.
 To complete An epitome of love, used services of 22,000 laborers and 1,000 elephants to complete Taj Mahal in 1653 after 22 years.
 An expenditure of approximately 32 million Rupees was spent that time.

 Soon after completion of Taj Mahal, Emperor Shah Jahan was deposed by his son Aurangzeb and was put under house arrest at Agra Fort.
 Shah Jahan died in 1666 in captivity and quietly laid beside Mumtaz.
-Besides Taj Mahal – One of the Seven Wonders of the World, Red Fort in Delhi, Jama Masjid of Delhi, Section of Agra Fort, The Wazie Khan Mosque and the Moti Masjid in Lahore, Pakistan, are some of the noble structures associated with the name of Shah Jahan – meaning “Kind of the World” in Persian.
+Besides Taj Mahal – One of the Seven Wonders of the World, Red Fort in Delhi, Jama Masjid of Delhi, Section of Agra Fort, The Wazie Khan Mosque and the Moti Masjid in Lahore now in Pakistan, are some of the noble structures associated with the name of Shah Jahan – meaning “King of the World” in Persian.

 Other Monuments in & around Agra